-Refer to CBSE Class 12 Accountancy Dissolution Of Partnership Firm MCQs Set D provided below available for download in Pdf.
-The MCQ Questions for Class 12 Accountancy with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 5 Dissolution Of Firm Class 12 MCQ are an important part of exams for Class 12 Accountancy and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 12 Accountancy Dissolution Of Partnership Firm MCQs Set D provided below.
+The MCQ Questions for Class 12 Chapter 4 Dissolution Of Firm Accountancy with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 12 Accountancy and also download more latest study material for all subjects

 Question.
 Section ____ of the Indian Partnership Act provides that a new partner shall not be inducted into a firm without the consent of all existing partners